bosshogg86/netflix-clone/README.md

 # Shoflix

 A Netflix style video previewer.
 Makes an API call to render movies and shows by category.
-Some of the movie/show's play a trailer on a click.
+Some of the video's play a trailer on a click.
 Deployed with firebase.

 ## Built With